PeterMontez/LinkWave/README.md

 # LinkWave
-A very bad copy of Reddit, that I'm doing to learn Angular.
+A very bad copy of Reddit.
+Runs in Angular, C# backend and entity framework the database management.